damien-dupre/dcu-r-tutorials/slides/slide_02_03.md

 The reason is because the Column/Variable is an object containing multiple values inside the data frame object.

 At the contrary, the string "Ireland" does not exist in our environment and will not be saved.
-It is here just as a value, which explain the quotation marks.
+It is here just as a value, which explains the quotation marks.

 ---